 This opt-in offer from Content Marketing Institute is brilliant because it focuses on the value, gives a free download, and adds a pinch of social proof: ‘join 40,000 of your peers!’

 A lead magnet strategy can often help establish you as an authority in your industry (or even a just a place to turn for cool stuff).
 Be benevolent and generous with your expertise, don’t hold back!
 As soon as your audience trusts your credibility, they’ll be ready to pay for a greater value and increased access.

 This lead magnet example from Neilpatel.com puts his expertise right there in the headline.
 Thanks to powerful copywriting, you simply can’t help but trust him and want him as a mentor.

 Double, triple, and quadruple check that your lead generation tool is integrated with your email service provider (ESP) so that you can instantly deliver your free content.
 Don’t leave a single lead hanging!

-In this lead magnet example, Gouchev Law delivers their free guide right inside the thank-you page and makes an up-sell invitation.
+In this lead magnet example, the free guide is delivered right inside the thank-you page and an up-sell invitation is made.

 Think of your newly captured lead as a new acquaintance.
 Don’t kick off this fresh friendship by neglecting to follow-up for months.
 Take immediate action by (1) delivering what you promised and (2) offering next steps.
 You might suggest that they check out a blog post related to the topic, send over another free offer that takes the topic one-step further or invites them to share their feedback with you.